muldon/CROKAGE-replication-package/README.md

 # CROKAGE
 Crowd Knowledge Answer Generator.
 Feel free to try our [tool](http://isel.ufu.br:9000/).
+For more details about the technique, please check our [paper](https://dl.acm.org/citation.cfm?id=3339130).

 ## About